 "In honor of Tom Jones’ 50th birthday, from his wife.”

 "Happy Anniversary, Dick and Jane, July 1, 2007.”

 We welcome suggestions of a topic or title that would suit the honored person, subject to the library’s usual selection guidelines.
 Though most library materials have a limited shelf life due to wear, loss, or other factors, the gift lasts longer than a bouquet or dinner out!

-If you have a book you would like added to the library's shelves, please contact the department directly, 508-393-5025: Children's x4, Teen x7, or Adult x5.
+If you have a book that you would like added to the library's shelves, please contact the department directly, 508-393-5025: Children x4, Teens x7, or Adults x5.

 Please contact a librarian when considering a donation of an actual book or other item (as opposed to a monetary donation to purchase materials).
 The library adds new material according to our selection policy based on need, suitability, and other criteria.
 When donating money for new purchases, the library welcomes suggestions but reserves the right to select the actual titles.

 Contact the Director or another librarian if you wish to donate new or recent (and working) computers, or other equipment or furnishings.
 The library reserves the right to refuse items not currently needed.
 Monetary donations toward purchases of new equipment or furnishings are always welcome.

 The Children's Room has compiled a list of items that are frequently used for crafts that can be donated.
 We will happily accept gifts from our Amazon Wish List, or similar items that are unused and in new condition.
 We are unable to accept everything, so please call Katrina at (508) 393-5025 extension 4 before you come by to discuss your donation